vaquarkhan/cf-gemfire-spring-examples/README.md

   cf restart-gemfire <service-instance-name> --config=config.zip --spring-xml=cache-context.xml
 ```

-Appling a new configuration to a cluster, requires that the cluster be restarted.
-See [GemFire-CLI](http://docs.pivotal.io/gemfire-cf/gfe-cli.html) for more information on the GemFire CF CLI plugin.
+Applying a new configuration to a cluster requires that the cluster be restarted.
+See [Using the GemFire for Cloud Foundry CLI Plug-in](http://docs.pivotal.io/gemfire-cf/gfe-cli.html) for more information on the GemFire CF CLI plugin.

 The cluster config zip format follows a specific convention that requires a top directory called `cluster` and a sub-directory called `lib` that should contain all the implementation and dependency jars, with a Spring app context XML included in an implementation jar.

-A basic Spring app context XML is provided under 'src/main/resources' as cache-config.xml.
+A basic Spring app context XML is provided in `src/main/resources/cache-config.xml`.
 This example also provides the directories `cluster/lib` as a template to use for creating a cluster config zip file.
 As this approach uses Spring Context, the spring-context jar is already included in this directory as a dependency.

-In order to build a new cluster config, follow these steps:
+In order to build a new cluster config, follow the following steps:

 1. Make sure the spring-context jar is included in the `cluster/lib` directory (already present).
 1. Build the configuration using `buildClusterConfig` task.